 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.

-Chapter 7 is an ideal way to wipe out your unsecured debts.
+Chapter 7 is an ideal way to wipe out your debts.
 Chapter 7 takes about 4 months.
-When a Chapter 7 is over, your case is done and you receive a discharge from the Bankruptcy Court.
-This means that your bills are legally wiped out, and you are entitled to a fresh financial start.
+When a Chapter 7 is over, you receive a discharge from the Bankruptcy Court.
+This means that your bills are legally wiped out.
+Your debts have been forgiven by the power of the federal government and the United States Constitution.
+That's right, the bankruptcy laws have been provided for in our Constitution, and filing for bankruptcy is your Constitutional right.

 The following objectives can usually be accomplished by successfully completing Chapter 7: